clarkevansteenderen/spede_sampler_R/README.md

 Download this as a .csv file.

-## Plot for multiple-column data
+## Summary Plots
-Upload the dataframe downloaded from the **Amalgamate** tab and apply the desired plot settings/tweaks.
-Plot a boxplot and/or barplot of the data and download as an .svg file.
+Upload the desired dataframe downloaded from the **Amalgamate** tab in the appropriate panel (Clusters and Entities, Oversplitting Ratios, Percentage Matches, Percentage Singletons, Oversplitting Ratios per Predefined Group) and apply the desired plot settings/tweaks for each.
+For a combined plot, scroll to the **Multi-Plots** panel, and click **Plot All**.
+Each plot can be downloaded as a PDF, PNG, or SVG file with desired sizes.

 ## :pencil2: **Worked Example using cochineal 12S sequences**